5 Best Health Insurers with Optional Add-Ons in Australia

 The wellness add-ons are not only thrown in as filler.
 You receive benefits for staying active and looking after your mental health.

 The fund works for people who like a balance; part health insurance, part support for the life you try to live.
-HIF is easy to consider if you want extras cover that includes natural therapies without cutting corners.
+HIF is easy to consider if you want extra cover that includes natural therapies without cutting corners.

 If you’ve ever been told “sorry, that clinic’s not in your network,” you’ll know how annoying it gets.
 Phoenix Health skips all of that.